VORTICITY-INC/VTensor/README.md

 VTensor, a C++ library, facilitates tensor manipulation on GPUs, emulating the python-numpy style for ease of use.
 It leverages RMM (RAPIDS Memory Manager) for efficient device memory management.
 The library integrates CuRand, CuBLAS, and CuSolver to support a wide range of operations, including mathematics, linear algebra, and random number generation.
+It also supports transferring the device memory to/from host memory with xtensor project (https://github.com/xtensor-stack/xtensor).
 Please visit our website https://vorticity-inc.github.io/VTensor/ for more information!

 ### Test